What Is Sous Vide?

 Really, it’s that simple.
 Are you ready to try sous-vide?

 If you cook sous-vide for immediate serving (cook-serve), a vacuum sealer is not needed.
 Using good quality re-sealable freezer bags with the water displacement method works well for sous-vide cooking temperatures.
-Some use this method for home use.

 A vacuum sealer is recommended if you tend to store food cooked sous-vide for consumption at a later date (cook-chill), require compression of certain food or use other techniques such as flash-pickling.
 We recommend exploring cook-chill at a later stage once you become more familiar with the cook-serve method.

 The main purpose of the vacuum (or just an airtight bag) is to ensure an efficient heat distribution from the water bath to food for even cooking, because air is a poor conductor of heat.

 Absolutely.
 A common misconception about low temperature cooking is that it is unsafe as it involves cooking in lower temperatures that are in the bacterial "danger zone" of 10°C-55°C (50°F-131°F).

 In fact, food safety is a function of both time and temperature; a low cooking temperature would be perfectly safe if maintained for long enough to achieve pasteurization.

 Generally, food that is heated and served within 4 hours is considered safe (including unpasteurized food), but meat that is cooked for longer to tenderize must reach a temperature of at least 55°C (131°F) within 4 hours and then be kept there, in order to pasteurize the meat.

 Unpasteurized food is not dangerous if fresh, high quality ingredients are used with proper hygienic practice.
 Or else we wouldn't have sushi, rare steak or carpaccio.
 However, it’s advisable to not serve unpasteurized food to highly susceptible, pregnant or immuno-compromised people.